By Dina Eliash Robinson

 We are inviting you to join the growing number of consumers who are no longer content to live defensively, and who are tired of rummaging for safe and nutritious foods on supermarket shelves booby-trapped with additive-laden products pretending to be edible.

-E-mail us your thoughts and food safety tips to the FRC .
+E-mail us your thoughts and basic food safety tips to the FRC .
 Help us sift through the spin and reassuring double-talk broadcast by the commercial food industry, and even certain government agencies that have failed to do their homework.
 We’ll fact-check and post your contributions in the Food Safety News and Information section below.

 Since foods are traded around the globe and their methods of production and transportation affect both the Earth’s population and environment, we intend to cover food safety news from and about any place in the world.